Ashchurch–Barnt Green line: Redditch Railway

-Redditch was an important town not far from the Bristol and Gloucester Railway route, but it was not until 23 July 1858 that the Redditch Railway was incorporated.
+Redditch was an important town not far from the Bristol and Gloucester Railway route, but it was not until 23 July 1858 that the Redditch Railway was incorporated by the Redditch Railway Act 1858 (21 & 22 Vict. c. cxxxvii).
 The line was to leave the Midland Railway main line at Barnt Green and run to Brock Hill Lane, Redditch, a distance of about 4 1/2 miles.
 Authorised capital was £35,000 in £10 shares, with the usual addition of loans of £11,500.
 The line opened to passengers on 19 September 1859, and to goods traffic on 1 October of the same year.
 There was no other station, until Alvechurch was opened in November 1859.
 The line was leased and worked from the outset by the Midland Railway.

 The take-up of the £35,000 share issue was disappointing: only £27,120 was taken.
 Worse, the actual cost of construction of the line amounted to £54,574.
 The deficit on capital account was £27,000, presumably partly supported by unauthorised loans.
-The Company went back to Parliament for authorisation for further capital, and an Act of 7 August 1862 allowed the Company to raise fresh share capital to the extent of £15,000, and to take loans of up to £5,000, and to create debenture stock in lieu of loans.
+The company went back to Parliament for authorisation for further capital, and the Redditch Railway Act 1862 (25 & 26 Vict. c. ccxiv) of 7 August 1862 allowed the company to raise fresh share capital to the extent of £15,000, and to take loans of up to £5,000, and to create debenture stock in lieu of loans.

-The company was merged with the Midland Railway in 1863; the change was ratified by the Midland Railway (Additional Powers) Act 1874.
+The company was merged with the Midland Railway in 1863; the change was ratified by the Midland Railway (Additional Powers) Act 1874 (37 & 38 Vict. c. clx).

 Ashchurch–Evesham (Midland Railway)

-The Oxford, Worcester and Wolverhampton Railway opened its main line through Evesham in 1852.
+The Oxford, Worcester and Wolverhampton Railway (OW&WR) opened its main line through Evesham in 1852.
 The Midland Railway saw the potential of the town, and determined to build its own line to Evesham.
-It obtained authorisation of a ten-mile Ashchurch and Evesham branch, by the Midland Railway (New Lines) Act of 7 June 1861.
+It obtained authorisation of a ten-mile Ashchurch and Evesham branch, by the Midland Railway (New Lines) Act 1861 (24 & 25 Vict. c. lvii) of 7 June 1861.
 It was opened to goods trains on 1 July 1864.
 The first passenger trains ran on 1 October 1864.
 The Evesham station was immediately adjacent to the OW&WR station.
 On weekdays there were four trains in each direction on weekdays and two on Sundays.
 After a short time there were two trains running through to Gloucester.